Gorresio/whiteprocess/README.md

 whiteprocess will always be open source and its maintenance will always be free.

-**Will there be whiteprocess for Microsoft Windows Server?**

-whiteprocess is a brutal thread filtering software that works in whitelist.

-MS Windows has a structure of permissions and threads management that would make whiteprocess not very effective.

-For now it is not planned to create this software for MS Windows, but in the future...

 ### - Note

 whiteprocess is a free software licensed by GPLv3.